sarahVacca/220project/README.md

 __pycache__
 .env
 You have finished setting up the application!
+Note: in production, the .env file should not be sent to github as that is a security vulnerability

+## Populate the sql database with the database dump file
+1. Connect to psql inside the terminal
+2. Create a database by typing "CREATE DATABASE" + database name
+3. Then use the file "db_dump.march18.sql" and dump that into your database This will allow you to login to the clark clothes website.

+## Logging in
+1. Username: svacca@clarku.edu
+2. Password: Compute090

 ## To run the application, follow these steps:
 1. Open up a new terminal window (if using VScode) and navigate to the "django" folder